Famous ice cream logos: The top American ice cream brands

 Pinkberry Logo

 Appearing in 2005, Pinkberry quickly became a prominent brand in the frozen dessert industry in the United States despite being relatively new compared to other well-known brands.
-The rapid growth of this franchise is evidenced by its impressive territory of about 260 outlets located in 20 countries.
+This franchise’s rapid growth is evidenced by its impressive territory of about 260 outlets in 20 countries.
 Its growth trajectory is a testament to its successful adaptation to the changing preferences of the world’s dessert lovers.

 The logo depicts a stylized pink berry harmoniously blended with the brand’s signature ice cream swirl, symbolizing the brand’s core product.
 Complementing this image, the green hue of the wordmark subtly conveys freshness and purity.
 This thoughtful color choice underscores Pinkberry’s commitment to using natural ingredients, reinforcing consumer confidence in the brand’s quality and authenticity.